The disruptive brands

 Information – is the key!

 Educating the customer empowers your customer with a sense of control.
-Based on the data, he/she can still make the decision that is most suited to him/her personally.
+Based on the data, they can still make the decision that is most suited to him/her personally.

 You know why Alexa is a hit?

-It taps into every human’s desire to be heard, understood, and to stay in control.
+It taps into every human’s desire to be heard and understood and to stay in control.